-The commentary should include a reflective section, in which you can draw out particular aspects of your work or address specific points, which may be unclear.
+The commentary should include a reflective section, in which you can draw out aspects of your work or address specific points, which may be unclear.
 You should also outline lessons you have learned.

 The commentary is important in explaining the relevance of your work to the specific standards.
-It contributes to the demonstration of competency, and in particular your understanding of the standard.
+It contributes to the demonstration of competency, particularly your understanding of the standard.
 Explicit evidence derived from that work is still required.

 Your evidence must be referenced in the assessment log column "applicant evidence".

 Each item of evidence must be labelled clearly and dated (the date should refer to when the evidence was produced).
+Only evidence entered against a standard on the assessment log will be assessed.

 Remove any reference to an identifiable client/patient/user; refer to organisations or roles, rather than individual professionals.
 Standard 2.2 concerns the importance of data confidentiality and disclosure.
 You need to demonstrate this competence throughout your portfolio.

-Further information of confidentiality is given in the Supporting Information document.
+Further information about confidentiality is given in the Supporting Information document.